johnboy514/websiteform/README.md

  - HTML5
  - Regex

-## Acess
+## Access

-The landing page can be accessed following this link
+The page can be accessed following this link

 https://johnboy514.github.io/websiteform/